 Writing the City is a literary arts platform in Singapore which supports a community of new, emerging and established prose writers to develop their writing, share their work, and give and receive feedback.
-Its facilitator is the author of We Rose Up Slowly (Math Paper Press, 2015), Jon Gresham.
+Its leader and facilitator is the author of We Rose Up Slowly (Math Paper Press, 2015), Jon Gresham.

 Writing the City was founded in 2011 with the support of the British Council and National Arts Council Singapore.
 In 2016, Sing Lit Station became involved in Writing the City and now leads the monthly creative writing workshops with the support of the National Library Board.

 There are over 270 members of Writing the City in Singapore.

 Creative Writing Workshops are held every month from 2pm to 4pm on a Saturday at Toa Payoh Library, Sing Lit Station, or an alternative venue.